invictus-integration/docs-ifa/framework/installation/framework-releasepipeline.md

 **Make sure to replace the `azureSubscription` value with the name of your serviceconnection as this value cannot be parameterized**

-Also make sure to change the ARM template parameters.
+Also make sure to change the Bicep template parameters.
 In these example files we are deploying to DEV, TST and ACC using a `B1` service plan SKU and a `P1V2` service plan SKU to PRD.
 Make sure to change and parameterize this according to your needs.

-If you need to overwrite more ARM Template parameters make sure to add this to the `deployScriptParameters`.
-A complete list of ARM Template parameters can be found [here](#ARM-Template-Parameters).
+If you need to overwrite more Bicep Template parameters make sure to add this to the `deployScriptParameters`.
+A complete list of Bicep Template parameters can be found [here](#Bicep-Template-Parameters).

 Afterwards add the [framework.release.yaml](./pipelines/framework.release.yaml) in your DevOps environment as a pipeline.